Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Introduction

-Different criteria could be used to conclude on success of the reproduction and replication of this study: 1) if the models trained on fALFF and ReHo at each time points showed better than chance performance in terms of r-squared (R2 \textgreater 0 and R2 \textgreater chance-model R2) when tested on the PPMI dataset using the evaluation procedure proposed in~\cite{nguyen_predicting_2021} and 2) if these models showed similar performance (R2 greater than 0 and absolute difference between original and reproduction R2 less than 0.2) to those proposed in the original study.
-Our main interests were to assess the difficulties and challenges of reproducing fMRI research experiments, but also to evaluate the impact of different analytical choices on the results of these experiments.
-In this paper, we explore how these choices affect different parts of the analysis: \begin{itemize} \item Cohort selection and sample size, \item fMRI pre-processing pipeline, \item fMRI feature quantification, \item Choice of input features for machine learning models, \item Machine learning models choice and results reporting. \end{itemize} We also discuss the difficulties encountered to reproduce neuroimaging studies, in particular in clinical research settings, and we provide some recommendations on how to facilitate the reproducibility of such studies in the future.
+Different criteria could be used to conclude on success of the reproduction and replication of this study: 1) if the models trained on fALFF and ReHo at each time points showed better than chance performance in terms of r-squared (R2 \textgreater 0 and R2 \textgreater chance-model R2) when tested on the PPMI dataset using the evaluation procedure proposed in~\cite{nguyen_predicting_2021} and 2) if these models showed similar performance (R2 greater than 0 and absolute difference between original and reproduction R2 less than {0.15}) to those proposed in the original study.
+Our main interests were to assess the difficulties and challenges of reproducing fMRI research experiments, {thus we first attempted to reproduce the study without contacting the authors to assess the importance of publicly-shared resources and description given in the paper.
+After that, we contacted the authors to better understand the failure of our initial reproduction attempt.}.
+But our goal was also to {further} evaluate the impact of different analytical choices (\textit{e.g.} processing pipeline, choice of feature set, etc.) on the results of these experiments.
+In this paper, we explore how these choices affect different parts of the analysis: \begin{itemize} \item Cohort selection and sample size, \item fMRI pre-processing pipeline, \item fMRI feature quantification, \item Choice of input features for machine learning models, \item Machine learning models choice and results reporting. \end{itemize} {A primary purpose of this investigation is also to learn about the} difficulties encountered to reproduce neuroimaging studies, in particular in clinical research settings, and {to} provide some recommendations on {best practices} to facilitate the reproducibility of such studies in the future. {This study is part of a larger effort to explore the reproducibility and robustness of PD biomarkers extracted from neuroimaging data, but this study is the first to explore the robustness of fMRI related biomarkers of PD.}